TRT Side Effects: What to Expect and How to Manage Them, Backed by 4 Studies (2026)

 Elevated Estrogen and Gynecomastia

 Testosterone is partially converted to estradiol (an estrogen) by the aromatase enzyme, particularly in fat tissue.
-If testosterone doses are too high or if a man carries significant body fat, estradiol levels can rise to the point of causing symptoms: breast tenderness, nipple sensitivity, emotional changes, or the development of breast tissue (gynecomastia).
-Monitoring estradiol levels and adjusting testosterone dosing — or in some cases, using an aromatase inhibitor — can prevent or reverse this.
+If doses are too high or a man carries significant body fat, estradiol levels can rise enough to cause symptoms: breast tenderness, nipple sensitivity, emotional changes, or breast tissue growth (gynecomastia).
+Monitoring estradiol and adjusting the testosterone dose, or in some cases adding an aromatase inhibitor, can prevent or reverse this.

 Cardiovascular Considerations

-For years, the cardiovascular safety of TRT was debated based on conflicting and often poorly designed studies.
-The TRAVERSE trial, published in the New England Journal of Medicine in 2023, was a landmark randomized, double-blind, placebo-controlled study that specifically evaluated the cardiovascular safety of TRT in over 5,000 men aged 45 to 80 with hypogonadism and existing cardiovascular risk factors.
+For years, the cardiovascular safety of TRT was debated on the basis of conflicting and often poorly designed studies.
+The TRAVERSE trial, published in the New England Journal of Medicine in 2023, was a randomized, double-blind, placebo-controlled study evaluating cardiovascular safety in over 5,000 men aged 45 to 80 with hypogonadism and existing cardiovascular risk factors.

-The TRAVERSE trial found that testosterone therapy did not increase the incidence of major adverse cardiac events (heart attack, stroke, or cardiovascular death) compared to placebo.
-This was a significant finding that provided the first high-quality evidence addressing a long-standing concern.
-However, the trial did note a higher incidence of atrial fibrillation, pulmonary embolism, and non-fatal arrhythmias in the testosterone group, underscoring the need for ongoing monitoring.
+TRAVERSE found that testosterone therapy did not increase major adverse cardiac events (heart attack, stroke, or cardiovascular death) compared to placebo.
+This was the first high-quality evidence addressing a long-standing concern.
+However, the trial noted a higher incidence of atrial fibrillation, pulmonary embolism, and non-fatal arrhythmias in the testosterone group, which is why ongoing monitoring matters.

 The TRAVERSE trial confirmed that TRT does not increase the risk of major heart attacks or strokes in men with hypogonadism.
 However, it reinforced the importance of monitoring hematocrit, blood pressure, and cardiovascular symptoms during therapy.
 TRT is not risk-free, but with proper supervision, the risks are manageable and well-characterized.